KociOrges/pytag/README.md

 ![pytag_internal_structure](https://user-images.githubusercontent.com/30604050/32101477-42bbf8ea-bb10-11e7-9069-e8b4c3bd25dd.png)

 ## Tutorial
-We will run ```pytag``` using some BibTex files generated from a keyword search in PubMed database.
-Let's say that we are interested in exploring the content of ontological terms for the publications related to Coeliac and Crohn's Disease and Ulcerative Colitis that cover aspects related to Nutrition, using the keywords Diet, Food & Nutrition.
-This is all done for a time frame from 1991 to 2016 in pairs of years.
-For that purpose, in PubMed database we have searched for the Boolean keywords: ```(Crohn's AND Nutrition)``` and ```(Ulcerative Colitis AND Nutrition)``` between ```2015 and 2016```, to obtain the relevant literature.
+We will run ```pytag``` using some BibTex files generated from keyword searches in PubMed database.
+Let's say that we are interested in exploring the content of ontological terms for publications related to Coeliac and Crohn's Disease and Ulcerative Colitis that cover aspects related to Nutrition, using the keywords: ```Diet, Food & Nutrition```.
+This is all done for a time frame from 1991 to 2016 in pairs of years (1991-1992, 1993-1994 and so on).
+For that purpose, in PubMed database we have searched for the Boolean keywords: ```(Coeliac AND Diet/Food/Nutrition)``` (similarly for the other disease conditions) between ```1991 to 2016```, to obtain the relevant literature.
 For each search, we have labelled and extracted the citations in external files, using the “Citation Manager” function in ```MEDLINE``` (tagged) format.
 Next, we have imported these files into ```EndNote```, to export them in BibTeX format where every reference is described with an associated PubMed ID.
 The PubMed ID is a unique identifier used in PubMed and assigned to each article record when it enters the PubMed system. **Before we run ```pytag```, we will need to make sure that our BibTex files contain in each of their references a record called ```Pubmed ID``` or ```Accession Number``` describing this unique identifier**.
 You can find a tutorial on how to edit the bibliographic styles in ```EndNote``` [here](http://libguides.usd.edu/content.php?pid=63203&sid=755800). **The references in the BibTex files should look like this:**
 ```
 @article{
    title = {Latest evidence on Crohn's Disease},